A doctor sacked for blowing the whistle after calling Australia’s quarantine policy “a disaster” has continued to speak out.

 Political belief protected attribute in some states

-Industrial advocate Miles Heffernan says it is unlawful to dismiss a worker for expressing a political belief in some states.
+Industrial advocate Miles Heffernan says, in some states, it is unlawful to dismiss a worker for expressing a political belief or opinion.

 “In Queensland, political belief or activity is a protected attribute, which means your employer cannot punish you for expressing a political opinion,” he said.